Rapid Prototyping

 Our highly skilled and experienced team can arrange for manufacture of 3D printed patterns using Additive Manufacturing Technology, quickly and efficiently from customer approved 3D CAD geometry.

-Reducing the manufacturing lead-time, allows for prototype castings to be tested and verified prior to commencing with any production tooling; this technique being an ideal solution in the creation of pre-production parts.
+By using Rapid Prototyping methods, (3D printing the wax patterns) prototype castings can be tested and verified prior to commencing with any production tooling; this technique being an ideal solution in the creation of pre-production parts.

-Customers also have the option to purchase low-volume casting requirements from 3D printed pattern technology, again eliminating the need for hard tooling, and reducing costs.
+Customers also have the option to purchase low-volume quantities from 3D printed pattern technology, again eliminating the need for hard tooling, and reducing costs.

 3D Printing wax